compressionmonkey/image_classifier/README.md

 ![Alt text](https://4.bp.blogspot.com/-TMOLlkJBxms/Vt3HQXpE2cI/AAAAAAAAA8E/7X7XRFOY6Xo/s1600/image03.png)

-Our goal will not be to build from scratch but use the model to retrain for detecting male or female.
+Our goal will not be to build from scratch but use the model to retrain for detecting shapes.

 clone the pre-trained ImageNet data set
 ```